Holdingham: Modern developments

-More followed.
-In 2008 Nottingham Community Housing Association was granted permission to build 97 houses on the greenfield site east of McDonalds, which was largely complete by 2011.
-Outline planning permission was granted to a private house-builder in 2014 for the erection of 290 houses and a 70-bed nursing home on land to the east of this development; the number was reduced to 286 three years later.
-The care home opened in 2018.
-The rest of the housing development, known as Holdingham Grange, was partially complete as of 2019.
+Future

 The Sleaford Masterplan, produced in 2011 for North Kesteven District Council, designated large tracts of land between the existing housing and the A15 bypass as potential housing sites for the period to 2036.
-In 2017, the Drove Landowners Partnership submitted plans for 1,400 homes, two schools, a hotel, a community centre and shops to be built on this land, spanning from Holdingham to The Drove; as of 2020, these plans are awaiting approval by the planning authority.
+In 2017, planning permission was granted to the Drove Landowners Partnership to build 1,400 homes, two schools, a hotel, a community centre and shops on this land, spanning from Holdingham to The Drove; they expected it to be built in phases, with completion in the early 2030s.

 Economy

 Context

 The Sleaford built-up area is the urban centre of the North Kesteven district, and one of the district's centres of employment.
+According to a local authority report, Sleaford is also "the main retail, service and employment centre for people living in the town and in the surrounding villages".
+Retail, services and distribution make up 22% of the town's workforce.

+The public sector is the predominant form of employment in Sleaford civil parish; public administration, education and healthcare collectively account for 29% of the workforce.
+Sleaford houses the headquarters of North Kesteven District Council, as well as four primary schools and three secondary schools, and is near the Royal Air Force bases at Cranwell, Digby and Waddington which are major employers in the district.
 Many of North Kesteven's residents also commute out of the district to work, including at Lincoln, Grantham and Newark-on-Trent.

-Sleaford includes one of the district council's three "strategic employment locations", Sleaford Enterprise Park, which lies within the Sleaford Holdingham ward.
-According to Google Maps, the enterprise park in 2020 housed at least 40 businesses, including a brewer, furniture maker, tarpaulin manufacturer, 12 retailers (including five vehicle dealerships), 4 wholesalers, a plant hire outlet, a publisher, three leisure services, eight skilled trades (including six vehicle repair shops), and other services.
+Sleaford also includes one of the district council's three "strategic employment locations", Sleaford Enterprise Park, which lies within the Sleaford Holdingham ward.
+According to Google Maps, the enterprise park in 2024 housed at least 40 businesses, including three manufacturers, 10 retailers or wholesalers, three vehicle dealerships, two plant hire outlets, six skilled trades (including four vehicle repair shops), a play centre, a restaurant, a training centre, and other services.
 The Sleaford Household Waste Recycling Centre is also on the site.
-North of the Enterprise Park are outlets housing two wholesalers, a tool manufacturer, an electrician, a training centre and an energy supplier.
-Immediately adjacent but outside of the ward boundaries are the other business parks and industrial estates which collectively house over 60 more companies, including retailers, wholesalers, services and manufacturing concerns.
+Still within the ward boundaries but to the east of East Road are buildings housing at least 10 other organisations, including a veterinary clinic, a wholesaler, a training centre, and offices serving an NHS administration.
+Immediately adjacent but outside of the ward boundaries are other business parks and industrial estates housing companies, including retailers, wholesalers, services and manufacturing concerns.

-Nevertheless, the public sector is the predominant form of employment; public administration, education and healthcare collectively account for 29% of the workforce.
-The Sleaford conurbation is also situated near the Royal Air Force bases at Cranwell, Digby and Waddington which are also major employers in the district.

-According to a local authority report, Sleaford is also "the main retail, service and employment centre for people living in the town and in the surrounding villages", which includes Holdingham.
-Retail, services and distribution make up 22% of the town's workforce.